 Introduction

-Gregor Mendel helps us understand genetic inheritance with two laws, the Law of Segregation and the Law of Independent Assortment.
+Gregor Mendel helped us understand genetic inheritance with two laws, the Law of Segregation and the Law of Independent Assortment.
 Mendel tested both laws in garden pea plants and noticed patterns in the number of each phenotype present in different generations of progeny.
 His experiment suggested that there could be multiple forms of the same gene, also known as genetic variation, and some alleles could be dominant and recessive.
 The Law of Segregation states that for any particular trait, the pair of alleles of each parent separate and only one allele passes from each parent on to an offspring; the Law of Independent Assortment, different pairs of alleles are passed to offspring independently of each other (O'Neil, 2013).
 In this lab we tested Mendel’s laws with the variations of stem color (purple or not purple) and leaf color (yellow-green or green) in Wisconsin Fast Plants.
 We crossed a quad of P1 and P2 both opposing true breeds for stem and leaf color, a purple stem green leaf plant with a PPGG genotype and a not purple stem yellow-green leaf plant with a ppgg genotype.
 Then we crossed the F1 generation and produced an F2 generation.
 If we follow Mendel’s laws of inheritance, what will the phenotype of the F2 generation express?
 I predicted that the offspring for the F2 generation was: 9 purple stem green leaf plants with four possible genotypes (PPGG, PPGg, PpGG,PpGg), 3 purple stem yellow-green leaf plants with two possible genotypes(PPgg or Ppgg), 3 not purple stem green leaf plants with two possible genotypes (ppGG or ppGg) and 1 not purple yellow-green leaf plant with a recessive genotype (ppgg).

 Materials and Methods